HuxleyIsMe/newLanguages/README.md

 - scala - whats the hype
 - web assembly - yes please lets do it
 - rust - i have forgotten everything but id like to remember and then i can make a desktop app with JavasScript!

+> :warning: **Tangent** On codeKata i decided to also pick out the languages with the best logos

+- COBAL
+- BF
+- Factor
+- OCaml
+- Prolog
+- Groovy

+I think i might just choose what interests me on the day....